Th3Herm1t/NeoNyx/README.md

 - Descriptions provide valuable context for each profile, allowing for in-depth analysis and comparison across different personality typing systems.

 ## Exploratory Data Analysis (EDA)
-The `\NeoNyx\Notebooks\EDA and word frequency analysis.ipynb` notebook provides a detailed analysis of the dataset, including data cleaning, preprocessing, TF-IDF analysis, and word cloud generation.
+The `neonyx.ipynb` notebook provides a detailed analysis of the dataset, including data cleaning, preprocessing, TF-IDF analysis, and word cloud generation.
 The results highlight key insights, such as average word count and most common words for each MBTI type.

-You can view the full analysis in the [\NeoNyx\Notebooks\EDA and word frequency analysis.ipynb](\NeoNyx\Notebooks\EDA and word frequency analysis.ipynb) notebook.
+You can view the full analysis in the [neonyx.ipynb](neonyx.ipynb) notebook.

 ## Future Work
 The analysis and findings presented in this study open several exciting avenues for future research and development.
 Here are some potential directions for future work:

 1. **Refinement of Text Processing Techniques** ✨:
    - **Enhancing text preprocessing** methods to better handle variations in language, slang, and regional dialects can improve the accuracy of personality analysis.
-   - **Incorporating advanced NLP techniques** such as BERT or GPT for deeper semantic understanding of descriptions.
+   - **Incorporating advanced NLP techniques** such as BERT or GPT for a deeper semantic understanding of descriptions.

 2. **Expanding the Dataset** 📈:
    - **Mining more data**: We are currently in the process of collecting additional personality descriptions from various sources to expand the size of our dataset.